Overview of Majors

-For more detailed information on academic programs and requirements, please refer to the pages devoted to School of Mass Communication and Journalism found within the College of Arts & Letters section of the Southern Miss Undergraduate Bulletin.
+For more detailed information on academic programs and requirements click the links below or please refer to the pages devoted to School of Mass Communication and Journalism found within the College of Arts & Letters section of the Southern Miss Undergraduate Bulletin.

 The bachelor's degrees offered in entertainment industry provide graduates an opportunity to enhance skills and employment options in the multibillion-dollar entertainment industry.
 The curriculum reflects the multidisciplinary collaboration necessary for success in this area: recording industry, mass communication and business.
 We are a proud member of the Music Industry and Educator's Association (MEIEA) http://www.meiea.org/.

 Students can choose from four different emphasis areas of study:

 The objective of the major in journalism is to teach students professional and theoretical concepts and to develop their technical skills to enable them to be productive and responsible contributors in the journalism field.
 The program emphasizes the basics of reporting, writing, editing, design, photography and multimedia.
 Professional preparation also requires an understanding of the historical, ethical and social responsibility of journalism.
 The department strives to achieve an integration of practice and theory in its courses.